-NBFISI's role under the engagement by CEP is limited to compiling the credit submissions, ongoing loan management and coordinating the collection of returns generated (if any) of the relevant energy projects funded by such loans.
+NBFISI's role under the engagement by CEP is to provide credit assessment, loan management services and coordinating the collection of returns generated of the relevant energy projects funded by such loans.
 NBFISI is not giving advice or taking any credit exposure on the underlying loans.
-The Directors consider that the services to be provided to CEP will not hinder the management or operation of the Company's existing business.
+The Directors consider that the services to be provided to CEP will contribute significantly to earnings.